ISA vs SIPP Calculator

 - When SIPP wins: if your retirement tax rate is lower than your current rate (the typical case for higher-rate earners going to a basic-rate pension).

-- When ISA wins: if your retirement tax rate ends up higher than your current rate, or if you might need the money before age 57.
+- When ISA wins: if your retirement tax rate ends up higher than your current rate, or if you might need the money before pension access age (currently 55, rising to 57 from April 2028).

 - Real returns: the result is in today's pounds.
 Use 5% as a sensible default for diversified global equities after inflation.